 New York is well known as the home of some of the best Museums in the world.
-The Hallowed halls of these world famous establishments are lined with artworks, artifacts, and pieces known the world over.
+The Hallowed halls of these world-famous establishments are lined with artworks, artifacts, and pieces known the world over.
 But which are most worthy of your time and where can you find the best art?

-9 – The Met Cloisters and the Met Breuer
+9 – The Met Cloisters

 The Cloisters – Focuses on Architecture, Art, and Artifacts from the Medieval era of Europe.
 In reality, it’s a beautiful recreation of Medieval buildings resembling Abbeys Monasteries and Crypts.
-While you wander around the varies buildings and grounds the works are presented as you would have found them in their time.
+While you wander around the various buildings and grounds the works are presented as you would have found them in their time.
 It’s a really different take on a Museum and well worth the visit.
 The main downside is the trek right up to Washington Heights.
 There is a very convenient Subway stop (A-Train – Dyckman Street) right outside, however.

 8 – Museum Of Sex

 - Entry – $20.50

 Maybe not what most people expect on a “best museums” list but not everyone wants to spend their days looking at old paintings and stuffed animals.

 The Museum of Sex was opened in 2002 and focuses on “the history, evolution and cultural significance of Human Sexuality” …Great, but what does that actually mean?
 Well, the Museum is a bit of a mixed bag.
 It’s less about the history of sex and more about the impact sex has on art and culture.
 It also receives pretty Mixed Reviews, with some people loving it and others a bit let down or missing the point.
 Our advice is if you feel intrigued by this just go with an open mind and see for yourself what it is all about.
 It’s far from a Must see but it’s a welcome change of pace from the usual suspects.